 Indiana Short Term Health Insurance

 A Short Term Medical Plan is temporary medical insurance that provides comprehensive protection against unexpected health care health care expenses.
-Policies can be purchased from 30 to 90 days.
+Policies can be purchased from 30 days to 36 months beginning in 2020.
 The application process is simple with only a few qualifying questions to answer and coverage can begin as early as the next day.